awslabs/amazon-redshift-utils/src/LambdaRunner/README.md

 This utility creates a Lambda function which imports other Redshift Utils modules, and then invokes them against a cluster.
 It runs within your VPC, and should be configured to connect via a Subnet which is either the same, or can route to the subnet where your Redshift cluster is running.
 It should also be configured with a Security Group which is trusted by your [Redshift Cluster Security Configuration](http://docs.aws.amazon.com/redshift/latest/mgmt/working-with-security-groups.html).

-Currently the [Column Encoding Utility](src/ColumnEncodingUtility) and [Analyze/Vacuum Utility](src/AnalyzeVacuumUtility) are supported for automated invocation:
+Currently the [Column Encoding Utility](src/ColumnEncodingUtility), [Analyze/Vacuum Utility](src/AnalyzeVacuumUtility), and [Redshift Advanced Monitoring](https://github.com/awslabs/amazon-redshift-monitoring) are supported for automated invocation:

 ![what it does](WhatItDoes.png)